 The generous support of the Richard H. Driehaus Foundation has enriched our program in many ways.
-The enriched experiences afforded our students and faculty have been truly priceless.
+Experiences afforded our students and faculty have been expansive.

 » Internationally renowned visiting critics have challenged our students with their teachings